TheoOkafor/mini-calendly-java/README.md

 git clone https://github.com/TheoOkafor/mini-calendly-java.git
 ```
 #### Requirements
-You need Java 8+ and above to run this app.
+You need JDK 1.8+ and above to run this app.
 Start by installing it (if you do not have it installed already).
+Maven 3.2+
+I used IntelliJ IDE (You should consider using this too. it's awesome)

+#### Environment
+I used the following:

+JPA - for connecting to my H2 database

+H2 - An In-memory SQL database

+Lombok - a cool tool that implements some needful boilerplate codes (like getters and setters) in the background

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.